japinol7/the-codemaster/README.md

               dictatorship at the hands of a tyrant who calls himself Great Emperor Tetsuo.
               Tetsuo's motivation seems to be acquiring power and money to attract cute young women.
-              The fact that she receives him sitting on a throne that is actually a toilet makes Pac suspects that he has to deal with a madman.
+              The fact that she receives him sitting on a throne that is actually a toilet makes Pac suspect that he has to deal with a madman.
               Someway, Pac has to come back to de UFEP headquarters with the batteries he has recovered, and prove what is happening in the Negasus Imperial Planet.
               Finally, Pac beats Tetsuo escaping from Negasus and completing his mission.